Virginia Woolf: Early life

-Virginia Woolf was born Adeline Virginia Stephen on 25 January 1882, in South Kensington, London, to Julia (née Jackson) and Sir Leslie Stephen.
+Virginia Woolf was born Adeline Virginia Stephen on 25 January 1882, in Hyde Park Gate, South Kensington, London, to Julia (née Jackson) and Sir Leslie Stephen.
 Her father was a writer, historian, essayist, biographer, and mountaineer, while her mother was a noted philanthropist.
 Woolf's maternal relatives include Julia Margaret Cameron, a celebrated photographer, and Lady Henry Somerset, a campaigner for women's rights.
-Originally named after her aunt Adeline, Woolf did not use her first name due to her aunt's recent death.
+Originally named after her aunt Adeline, Woolf did not use her first name due to her aunt's death in 1881.
 Virginia's great-nephew, the historian William Dalrymple, has claimed that Virginia was part Bengali through her maternal grandmother, Maria Theodosia Pattle.

-Both Virginia's parents had children from previous marriages.
+Both of Virginia's parents had children from previous marriages.
 Julia's first marriage, to barrister Herbert Duckworth, produced three children: George, Stella, and Gerald.
 Leslie's first marriage, to Minny Thackeray, daughter of William Makepeace Thackeray, resulted in one daughter, Laura.
 Leslie and Julia Stephen had four children together: Vanessa, Thoby, Virginia, and Adrian.

 Duckworth/Stephen Family c.
 1892.
 Back row: Gerald Duckworth, Virginia, Thoby and Vanessa Stephen, George Duckworth.
 Front row: Adrian, Julia, Leslie Stephen.

 Virginia showed an early affinity for writing.
-By the age of five, she was writing letters, and her fascination with books helped form a bond with her father.
+By the age of five, she was writing letters, and her fascination with books helped her form a bond with her father.
 From the age of 10, she began an illustrated family newspaper, the Hyde Park Gate News, chronicling life and events within the Stephen family, and modelled on the popular magazine Tit-Bits.
 Virginia would run the Hyde Park Gate News until 1895.
 In 1897, Virginia began her first diary, which she kept for the next twelve years.

 Talland House

 In the spring of 1882, Leslie rented a large white house in St Ives, Cornwall.
 The family spent three months each summer there for the first 13 years of Virginia's life.
 Despite its limited amenities, the house's main attraction was the view of Porthminster Bay overlooking the Godrevy Lighthouse.
 The happy summers spent at Talland House would later influence Woolf's novels Jacob's Room, To the Lighthouse and The Waves.

-At both Talland House and her family home, the family engaged with many literary and artistic figures.
-Frequent guests included literary figures such as Henry James, George Meredith, and James Russell Lowell.
-The family did not return after 1894; a hotel was constructed in front of the house which blocked the sea view, and Julia Stephen died in May the following year.
+At both Talland House and the family home, the family engaged with many literary and artistic figures.
+Frequent guests included Henry James, George Meredith, and James Russell Lowell.
+The family did not return to Talland House after 1894; a hotel was constructed in front of the house which blocked the sea view, and Julia Stephen died in May the following year.

 Sexual abuse

-In the 1939 essay "A Sketch of the Past", Woolf first disclosed that she had experienced sexual abuse by her half-brother, Gerald Duckworth, during childhood.
+In the 1939 essay "A Sketch of the Past", Woolf first disclosed that she had experienced childhood sexual abuse by her half-brother, Gerald Duckworth.
 There is speculation that this contributed to her mental health issues later in life.
 There are also suggestions of sexual impropriety from George Duckworth during the period that he was caring for the Stephen sisters when they were teenagers.